camunda/camunda-docs/versioned_docs/version-8.0/components/connectors/out-of-the-box-connectors/kafka.md

 ### What is the precedence of client properties loading?

-Properties loading consists of 3 steps:
+Properties loading consists of three steps:

 1. Construct client properties from the BPMN diagram: authentication, bootstrap server, message properties.
 2. Load miscellaneous properties.
 3. Load and **override** properties from the field **Additional properties**.

-### How do I set / override additional client properties?
+### How do I set or override additional client properties?

 The following example sets a new client property `client.id` and overrides SASL mechanism to SCRAM SHA-256 instead of plain text: